 The 2011 Moscow Bolshoi The Sleeping Beauty is now the production against which all other SB shows must be measured.
-Here is a screen shot of the opening of subject title as staged by the Royal Ballet:
+Here is a screen shot of the opening of subject title as staged by the Royal Ballet in 2006:

 And here's how the same scene appears in the Bolshoi version: